-6 Smart Tips on Keeping Your First Aid Supplies Up-to-Date
+6 Smart Tips to Keep Your First Aid Supplies Up-to-Date

 Just having a first aid kit in your home or your office isn’t always enough though.
 In fact, if your kit is missing items or is out-of-date then it can actually create a false sense of security.
 The last thing you want is to go to use it and find that an important item is missing or expired.

 So how do you keep your first aid supplies up-to-date?
-Read on to find out our six tips for keeping on top of your first aid supplies list.
+So read on to discover our six tips for keeping on top of your first aid supplies list.

 1. Always Check the Date on Your First Aid Kit

 When you buy a first aid kit for the first time, it is always important to check the expiry date on anything inside it.

 You may think that some items on your first aid kit supplies list don’t go out of date.
 Bandages, for example, can last for years.
 However, over time the glue in bandages can become ineffective and their sterility may be compromised — so even they have an expiry date!

 You should check the expiring date of each individual item in your first aid kit, as these can vary depending on the product.
 You will usually find this given as a year and a month.

 2. Create an Inventory of Your First Aid Supplies